-Security for WebLogic Server Scripts
+Configuring Security for WebLogic Server Scripts

-To perform Server migration and other tasks, the user ID executing scripts such as wlscontrol.sh must have enough sufficient security permissions.
-This includes being able to bring an IP address online or take an IP address offline via a network interface.
+To perform server migration and other tasks, the user-id executing scripts such as wlscontrol.sh must have sufficient security permissions.
+This includes being able to bring an IP address online or take an IP address offline using a network interface.